ericom-gideon/docs/docs/apps/what_happens_and_what_gets_built_on_a_rails_app_deployment.md

 page_description: Knowledge base article to teach users what we build and what happens on a rails app deployment
 page_keywords:    rails server deployment facts

-## What Happens and What Gets Built on a Rails App Deployment
+## What happens and what gets built on a Rails app deployment

 #### Overview